 Snake Pagoda & other temples

-The most popular among all the attractions in Twante is the Snake Pagoda or Pagoda, which is home to over 30 live snakes.
+The most popular among all the attractions in Twante is the Snake Pagoda, which is home to over 30 live snakes.
 Located at the centre of a lake, a long walkway leads to the temple.

 Get ready to encounter huge pythons hanging by the windows, near the door, pretty much anywhere!
 Not for the faint-hearted or those scared of snakes.
 These snakes live on the milk provided by nuns, who shop for milk out of donations.
 These dangerous pythons don’t bite, but stay clear and watch with a brave heart if you want to visit this interesting temple of the Buddha.